ZendaiOwl/Nextcloudpi/README.md

   <img src="https://github.com/nextcloud/nextcloudpi/blob/master/ncp-app/img/app.svg"
        width="120"
        height="85"
-       alt="NextcloudPi logo">
+       alt="NextCloudPi logo">
 </p>

-This is the build code for the [NextcloudPi][ncp-website] open-source community project.
+This is the build code for the [NextCloudPi][ncp-website] open-source community project.

-NextcloudPi is a ready to use image for Virtual Machines, Raspberry Pi, Odroid HC1, Rock64 and other boards. ([⇒ Downloads][ncp-releases])
+NextCloudPi is a ready to use image for Virtual Machines, Raspberry Pi, Odroid HC1, Rock64 and other boards. ([⇒ Downloads][ncp-releases])

-This code also generates the NextcloudPi [Docker image][ncp-docker-hub], LXD container & VM, there is an install script for the latest stable Debian based system as well.
+This code also generates the NextCloudPi [Docker image][ncp-docker-hub], LXD container & VM, there is an install script for the latest stable Debian based system as well.

 Find the documentation at [docs.nextcloudpi.com][ncp-docs-website], the documentation is all written by volunteers.